vitaliisotnichenko/factorial-demo/README.md

 1. Install NodeJS
    https://nodejs.org/en/download/
-2Run npm install to install all dependencies from package.json file
+2. Run npm install to install all dependencies from package.json file

 To run scenarios using Playwright execute the following command: